 A guest is any individual invited by an Owner to use amenities (with the approval of the Association), including renters.
 Members may invite up to four guests per day per property.
-Guests must be accompanied by the Owner.
+Guests must be accompanied by a GDRA Property Owner or Resident.

-Guest fees are \$5 per visit per guest of any age.
+Non-member guest fees are \$8 per visit per guest of any age.